Health Benefits of Chocolate for Seniors

 Antioxidant-rich dark chocolate in its purest and healthiest forms can offer a range of positive health benefits.

-• Promotion of Heart Health: Reduced blood pressure, clot and stroke reduction, improved circulation, lower risk of cardiometabolic disorders.
-Studies show dark chocolate eaten in moderation can help reduce the risk of cardiovascular disease by one-third.
+- Promotion of Heart Health: Studies show dark chocolate eaten in moderation can help reduce the risk of cardiovascular disease by one-third.

-• Potential Cancer Fighting Abilities: Flavonoids are a class of polyphenols found in dark chocolate.
-Flavonoids are also powerful antioxidants that can help regulate cell activity to fight off toxins and carcinogens.
+- Potential Cancer-Fighting Abilities: Flavonoids are a class of polyphenols found in dark chocolate.
+Flavonoids are also powerful antioxidants that help regulate cell activity to fight toxins and carcinogens.

-• Good for Cholesterol Levels: Cocoa Butter contains healthy monounsaturated fats which can have a positive affect on cholesterol.
-There are two types of cholesterol found in the body: HDL and LDL.
+- Good for Cholesterol Levels: Cocoa Butter contains healthy monounsaturated fats, which can positively affect cholesterol.
+Two types of cholesterol are found in the body: HDL and LDL.
 Dark chocolate can help boost “good” HDL cholesterol levels while reducing “bad” LDL cholesterol.
-Reduced LDL plaque buildup in blood vessels and arteries contributes to better cardiovascular health.
+Reduced LDL plaque buildup in blood vessels and arteries improves cardiovascular health.

-• Improved Cognitive Function: Flavonoids are also known for their ability to boost brain health.
+- Improved Cognitive Function: Flavonoids are also known for boosting brain health.
 Neuroprotective properties can help to preserve memory function and curtail symptoms of Alzheimer’s and dementia.
 Better blood flow also means more blood to the brain to deliver essential nutrients and oxygen.

-• Blood Sugar Balance: Polyphenols can also be effective in improving insulin sensitivity to naturally balance blood glucose levels.
+- Blood Sugar Balance: Polyphenols can also improve insulin sensitivity to naturally balance blood glucose levels.
 This helps reduce the risk of type 2 diabetes.

-• Skin Health: Antioxidant properties and increased blood flow can also have positive health benefits for the skin.
-Compounds found in dark chocolate serve to increase skin density and hydration offering greater protection against harmful UV rays, sunburns, and skin cancer.
+- Skin Health: Antioxidant properties and increased blood flow can also have positive health benefits for the skin.
+Dark chocolate compounds improve skin density and hydration, offering greater protection against harmful UV rays, sunburns, and skin cancer.

-• Mood Booster: The mood boosting effects of dark chocolate run deeper than general idea that eating chocolate equals happiness.
+- Mood Booster: The mood-boosting effects of dark chocolate run deeper than the general idea that eating chocolate equals happiness.
 Dark chocolate contains serotonin, a feel-good chemical produced naturally in the body to elevate mood and feelings of satisfaction.
-It also triggers the release of endorphins which are the body’s natural pain killer.
+It also triggers the release of endorphins, the body’s natural painkiller.
 On top of that, dark chocolate also contains tryptophan, the amino acid in turkey that produces that happy, cozy feeling.

 On top of these impressive health benefits, chocolate tastes great!
 Seniors can feel good about an indulgence that is also advantageous to their bodies and minds.